zarusz/SlimMessageBus/docs/intro.md

 > The default is `1`.

-Some transports support concurrency natively like (Azure Service Bus), others do not support concurrent message handling (Redis) in which case SMB will pararellize processing.
+Some transports underlying clients do support concurrency natively like (Azure Service Bus), others do not support concurrent message handling (Redis) in which case SMB will pararellize processing.

 SMB manages a critical section for each consumer type registration that ensures there are at most `n` processed messages.
 Each processing of a message resolves the `TConsumer` instance from the DI.